top of page

 Registered retirement savings plan (RRSP)

-The Tax-Free Savings Account (TFSA) is a versatile financial tool, allowing individuals to save and invest money without incurring tax on the growth or withdrawal of funds.
-Unlike an RRSP, contributions to a TFSA are not tax-deductible, but the significant advantage lies in the tax-free growth of investments within the account.
+The Tax-Free Savings Account (TFSA) is a flexible and efficient savings vehicle that allows individuals to grow their investments without paying tax on earned income or withdrawals.
+Unlike an RRSP, contributions to a TFSA are not tax-deductible; however, its principal advantage lies in the ability to generate tax-free growth within the account, offering both simplicity and long-term planning flexibility.

 02